xmindltd/hiring/ios-1/README_en.md

 	1. Email Address
 	2. Phone Number
 3. Please do not include any dependent libraries or executable file in your code.
+4. When it's completed, please send it to: hr@xmind.net